Tommeeboi/CatClub/README.md

 ## How do I run this
 To run this locally for some reason, do this.

-If you need a more detailed explanation, go to https://youtu.be/videolink
+If you need a more detailed explanation, go to tutorial.txt

 1. Install Node.js if you haven't already
 2. Download this repository (as a zip)